seng637/seng637-a5/Assignment5.md

 1. Get C-SFRAT binary from [GitHub](https://github.com/LanceFiondella/C-SFRAT/releases/tag/v1.0).
 There are a Windows and a Linux executable.
 Download and unzip the appropriate version on your system.
 2. Run and verify its functionalities.

 ## 2.5  **INSTRUCTIONS**

 ### 2.5.1 Running C-SFRAT

 The Covariate Software Failure and Reliability Assessment Tool (C-SFRAT) is an open source application that applies covariate software reliability models to help guide model selection and test activity allocation.

 1. Run C-SFRAT.exe for Windows
-2. Execute steps 2-6 same as 2.5.1
+2. Import failure data
+3. Select a set of models that would provide the best fit for the project data using model ranking
+4. Select the range of useful data using Laplace or other tests
+5. Display time-between-failures, failure intensity and reliability graphs
+6. Discuss the acceptable range of failure rate for the test data

 To more information about the input format and features of the tool, you can read [A covariate software tool to guide test activity allocation](https://www.sciencedirect.com/science/article/pii/S2352711021001588)